theredstapler/orb-shooter/README.md

 ### The Human Element
 While the AI handled the heavy lifting of the code generation, my role was focused on direction and curation:
-1. **Ideation & Prompting:** Conceptualizing the game loop, mechanics, and writing the specific prompts to guide the AI.
+1. **Ideation & Prompting:** Conceptualizing gameplay, mechanics, and writing the prompts.
-2. **Testing & Feedback:** Playtesting the generated code, identifying bugs, and feeding that context back to the models for iteration.
+2. **Testing & Feedback:** Playtesting, identifying bugs, and feeding back to the AI for iteration.
-3. **Asset Management:** Generating, finding, and selecting all the required assets (3D models, background music, and sound effects).
+3. **Game Asset** Generating and selecting game assets (3D models, background music, and sound effects).
-4. **Manual Polishing:** Tweaking minor, highly specific details—like hex colors, UI text, and exact positional coordinates—where jumping in manually was simply faster than prompting the AI.
+4. **Manual Polishing:** Tweaking minor, highly specific details—like hex colors, UI text, exact positional coordinates—where jumping in manually was simply faster than prompting the AI.

 ## 🛠️ Tech Stack